helm, the package manager for Kubernetes, is a useful

 cluster.
 When a chart is deployed, it works as a templating engine to populate

 yaml files for package dependencies with the required variables, and

 kubectl apply to apply the configuration to the resource and install

 If you previously installed Z2JH using Helm 2, it is worth noting that Helm 3 includes several major breaking changes.
 See the Helm 3 FAQ for more information.

-For migrating from Helm v2 to v3, checkout the official
+For migrating from Helm v2 to v3, checkout the official Helm guide.

-simplest way to install Helm is to run Helm’s installer script in a terminal:
+While several methods to install Helm exist, the simplest way to install Helm is to run Helm’s installer script in a terminal:

-curl https://raw.githubusercontent.com/helm/helm/master/scripts/get-helm-3 | bash
+curl https://raw.githubusercontent.com/helm/helm/HEAD/scripts/get-helm-3 | bash

 You can verify that it is installed properly by running:

-Congratulations, Helm is now set up!
+helm is now set up!
 Let’s continue with Setup JupyterHub!